Pablo Hernández de Cos

 Pablo Hernández de Cos (born 20 January 1971) is a Spanish economist and monetary policymaker who has served as the general manager of the Bank for International Settlements since 1 July 2025.
 He served as the 70th governor of the Bank of Spain from 2018 to 2024.
 He also served as chairman of the Basel Committee on Banking Supervision and as chair of the Advisory Technical Committee of the European Systemic Risk Board.

 Hernández de Cos became a senior fellow at the Peterson Institute for International Economics in August 2024, and at Bruegel in September 2024.
 He is also a professor at IESE Business School.

 Early life and education

-Hernández de Cos graduated in economic and business sciences from the CUNEF University (CUNEF) in 1993, in law from the National University of Distance Education the following year and obtained his PhD in economics from the Complutense University in 2004, whose thesis was directed by José Manuel González-Páramo.
+Hernández de Cos graduated in economic and business sciences from the CUNEF University (CUNEF) in 1993, in law from the National University of Distance Education the following year and obtained his PhD in economics from the Complutense University of Madrid in 2004, whose thesis was directed by José Manuel González-Páramo.
 In 2009 he completed a management programme at the IESE Business School of the University of Navarra.
 He has been an associate lecturer at the Economics Department of Charles III University of Madrid and the IE Business School (IE).